 Note: A brief summary of current prevalence data for Aboriginal and Torres Strait Islander Peoples is presented in this section.
 For extended discussion refer to Chapter 8 Tobacco use among Aboriginal and Torres Strait Islander peoples.

 Aboriginal and Torres Strait Islander peoples make up 2.8% of the Australian population.1 Tobacco use is widespread among the Aboriginal and Torres Strait Islander populations.
-In 2014–15, 39% of Aboriginal and Torres Strait Islander people aged 15 years and over were daily smokers.
-Males were more likely than females to be daily smokers (42% compared with 36%), and people in remote areas were more likely than those in non-remote areas to smoke on a daily basis (47% compared with 37%).
-The daily smoking rates decreased by 11 percentage points between 2002 and 2014–15.
-In 2002, almost half (49%) of Aboriginal and Torres Strait Islander people aged 18 years and over were daily smokers, with rates declining to 45% in 2008, and to 39% in 2014–15.2
+In 2018–19, 37% of Aboriginal and Torres Strait Islander people aged 15 years and over were daily smokers.2 The prevalence of daily smoking was about the same for males and females—39% and 36% respectively, and people in remote areas were more likely than those in non-remote areas to smoke on a daily basis (49% compared with 35%).
+The daily smoking rates decreased by 11 percentage points between 2001 and 2018–19.
+In 2001, half (51%) of Aboriginal and Torres Strait Islander people aged 18 years and over were daily smokers, with rates declining to 50% in 2004–05, 44% in 2012–13 and 40% in 2018–19.2

-5. Lindorff KJ.
-Tobacco time for action: National Aboriginal and Torres Strait Islander tobacco control project final report.
-Canberra, Australia: National Aboriginal Community Controlled Organisations, 2002.
+6. Lindorff K. Tobacco – time for action.
+National Aboriginal and Torres Strait Islander Tobacco control project.
+Final report.
+Canberra: National Aboriginal Community Controlled Health Organisation (NACCHO), 2002.

-7. Ivers R. Indigenous tobacco−−a literature review.
+7. Ivers R. Indigenous Australians and tobacco: A literature review.
 Darwin: Menzies School of Health Research and the Co-operative Research Centre for Aboriginal and Tropical Health, 2001.
-Available from: https://www.lowitja.org.au/sites/default/files/docs/Indigenous_Australians_and_Tobacco.pdf
+Available from: https://www.lowitja.org.au/sites/default/files/docs/Indigenous_Australians_and_Tobacco.pdf.

-8. Murphy M and Mee V. The impact of the National Tobacco Campaign on Indigenous communities: A study in Victoria, in Australia’s National Tobacco Campaign: Evaluation report vol.1.
-Hassard K, Editor Canberra: Department of Health and Aged Care; 1999.
-Available from: http://webarchive.nla.gov.au/gov/20140801095025/http://www.health.gov.au/internet/main/publishing.nsf/Content/health-pubhlth-publicat-document-metadata-tobccamp.htm
+8. Murphy M and Mee V. The impact of the national Tobacco campaign on Indigenous communities: A study in Victoria, in Australia’s national Tobacco campaign, evaluation report volume one.
+Hassard K, Editor Canberra: Commonwealth Department of Health and Aged Care; 1999. p 237-53 Available from: http://webarchive.nla.gov.au/gov/20140801095025/http://www.health.gov.au/internet/main/publishing.nsf/Content/health-pubhlth-publicat-document-metadata-tobccamp.htm.